IDL

 the name of the data field being read is RrLandRain.

-, the first argument, is the descriptor returned by EOS_GD_ATTACH
+Note that grid_id, the first argument, is the descriptor returned by EOS_GD_ATTACH.

 Unlike using C APIs, users do not need to allocate memory for this buffer; memory is automatically allocated.